PeterCamilleri/mini_readline/README.md

 encountered when running cross platform environments.
 See Cross Platform Portability Progress below for more details.

+Finally, I know this code must seem to give off a sort of angry birds vibe against the original rb-readline gem.
+This sort of thing is not good.
+I owe a great debt of gratitude to the authors and maintainers of that vital code.
+Their getting around the whole Win32API, dl obsolescence debacle saved me so much time and frustration that words do not suffice.
+Thanks!

 ## Installation

 Add this line to your application's Gemfile: